 The default location of the parameter file depends on the location of deinstall:

-- From the installation media or stage location before installation: \$ORACLE HOME/ - From a unzipped archive file from OTN: /ziplocation/response/. - After installation from the installed Oracle home: \$ORACLE HOME/deinstall/response. - -help
+- From the installation media or stage location before installation: \$ORACLE\ - From a unzipped archive file from OTN: /ziplocation/response/. - After installation from the installed Oracle home: \$ORACLE HOME/deinstall/response. - -tmpdir complete path of temporary directory